collorg/oopg/README.md

 means of a trigger.
 The trigger is written in `plpython` and is relatively slow (> 50 ms by insert or update).

+## Limitation
 THE TRIGGER DOESN'T WORK WITH UPDATE...
+It would require to count if more than one row is updated by the query and, in that case, if any attribute of a unique constraint is modified (new != old).
+If anyone can see a way to do this, let me know.

+If you can insure that only one row is modified at a time, the trigger should work.

 <img src="https://github.com/collorg/oopg/blob/master/datastruct.png">
 The database structure used to test the trigger.